vmware/captive-web-view/foriOS/readme.md

 TBD properly but in note form:

-1. In the Demonstration workspace, in the SwiftWebView application, Open the IndexViewController.swift file.
+1. In the Demonstration workspace, in the Captivity application, Open the MainViewController.swift file.
 2. Look for the self.sendObject call.
 3. Copy it somewhere in your native code.